netspective-labs/sql-aide/lib/postgres/islm/README.md

   evoluation can be revisioned via Git.
 - Focus on Documentation: ISLM's design allows teams to focus on clear and thorough documentation of database schema evolution.
+- Code Quality with plpgsql_check: ISLM integrates with the plpgsql_check extension to ensure that all PL/pgSQL functions are linted, catching common issues and promoting best practices in your migration routines.

 There is an ISLM "Control Plane" Deno TypeScript CLI utility called `islmctl.ts`, which is essentially a convenience wrapper around `psql` and all